mozilla-releng/scriptworker/README.md

 `NO_TESTS_OVER_WIRE=1 python setup.py test`

-With integration tests, first create a `./secrets.json` or `~/.scriptworker` that looks like
+With integration tests, first create a client with the `assume:project:taskcluster:worker-test-scopes` scope.

+Then  create a `./secrets.json` or `~/.scriptworker` that looks like

 ```json
 {